 Lindsay is an experienced meeting facilitator with over a decade of experience working with multidisciplinary groups, assisting them with goal setting/action planning, and creating an engaging environment that allows for consensus building.
 She has worked with professionals from both the public and private sector to help them work towards gaining common vision and achieve their goals.
 Lindsay is known for working with challenging groups to conduct needs assessments, system’s analysis and work together to co-create actionable recommendations for improvement.
 Lindsay is also an experienced public speaker and trainer, presenting at national conferences on a variety of topics related to overall system change and how to engage with communities.

 Lindsay is a graduate of Michigan State University with both her bachelors and masters in Social Work.
 She is licensed by the State of Michigan in both clinical and macro level social work.
-Her clinical background helps her to tune into each group’s unique needs and strengths.
-This allows for individualized designs and activities that lead to maximize results.
+Lindsay was recently elected Treasurer of the Technology of Participation Network Board.

 Avid reader who is continually engaging in continuing education opportunities to grow and expand her skill set.